Ed Westwick

 Edward Jack Peter Westwick (born 27 June 1987) is an English actor and musician best known for his role as Chuck Bass on The CW's Gossip Girl as well as Vincent Swan in the TV series White Gold.
-He made his feature film debut in Children of Men (2006) and has since appeared in the films Breaking and Entering (2006), Son of Rambow (2007), S. Darko (2009), Chalet Girl (2011), J. Edgar (2011), Romeo & Juliet (2013), Bone in the Throat (2015), Freaks of Nature (2015), Billionaire Ransom (2016), and Me You Madness (2021).
+He made his feature film debut in Children of Men (2006) and has since appeared in the films Breaking and Entering (2006), Son of Rambow (2007), S. Darko (2009), Chalet Girl (2011), J. Edgar (2011), Romeo & Juliet (2013), Bone in the Throat (2015), Freaks of Nature (2015), Billionaire Ransom (2016) and Me You Madness (2021).

 Early life

 Westwick was born in Hammersmith, London, and raised in Stevenage, Hertfordshire.
-He was born the youngest of 3 boys for Carole (née Blenkiron), an educational psychologist, and Peter Westwick, a university lecturer.
+He was born the youngest of three boys for Carole (née Blenkiron), an educational psychologist, and Peter Westwick, a university lecturer.
 He began music lessons and attended a Saturday morning drama school from the age of six.
-Westwick was educated at The Barclay School and North Hertfordshire College, where he took A-levels in business, law, and communication.
-He later trained at the National Youth Theatre in London.
+Westwick was educated at The Barclay School and North Hertfordshire College, where he took A-levels in business, law and communication.
+He was a member of the National Youth Theatre in London.